Averaged Method of Multipliers for Bi-Level Optimization without Lower-Level Strong Convexity

 \subsection{Main Contributions}

 The focus of this paper is to develop a provably faster single-loop BLO algorithm beyond LLSC.
 Such extension of the existing single-loop BLO methods with LLSC is not straightforward, requiring introducing the stationarity measure as stopping criterion in an appropriate way.
 We start from reformulating BLO to an equality-constrained optimization using the first-order stationarity condition of LL problem.
 Clearly, when LL problem is unconstrained and convex, this reformulation keeps the equivalence.
 Our {\bf first insight} is that KKT condition of the resulting equality-constrained optimization can be regarded as an appropriate stationarity measure for BLO in the absence of LLSC.
 Observe that the equality constraint in the resulting problem comes from a convex or even strongly convex unconstrained LL problem.
 Our {\bf second insight} is to well exploit the bi-level structure of the resulting equality-constrained problem, keeping the update of LL variable by gradient descent of LL objective and its variants.
 Notice that this feature is distinctively different from MPEC approach \cite{kim2020mpec} and the penalty method for BLO in \cite{mehra2021penalty} where the bi-level structure disappeared after reformulation.
 Our {\bf third insight} is to introduce the dual multiplier associated to the resulting equality-constrained optimization as a new variable in the update of BLO algorithm, which will enable us to develop a provably faster single-loop BLO algorithm in the absence of LLSC.
+The main contributions of this paper can be summarized as follows: \begin{itemize}

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item We first propose a single loop Bi-level Averaged Method of Multipliers (sl-BAMM) beyond LLSC.
-The striking feature of sl-BAMM is simple yet highly efficient for solving large-scale BLO, and the comparative advantage lies in theoretically guaranteed convergence.
+\item We first propose a single loop Bi-level Averaged Method of Multipliers (sl-BAMM) beyond LLSC.
+The striking feature of si-BAMM is simple yet highly efficient for solving large-scale BLO, and the comparative advantage lies in theoretically guaranteed convergence.

 \item We use KKT stationarity as the trackable measure of solution quality returned by sl-BAMM.
 Further, a comprehensive convergence rate analysis for sl-BAMM characterized in terms of KKT stationarity is conducted.
 Compared to exiting works which are either lack of convergence towards stationarity or convergence rate, our result is evidently stronger and general enough to cover BLO with multiple LL minimizers.